simp/simp-doc/docs/changelogs/latest.rst

 * Fixed a bug in which ``restorecon`` was not explicitly audited in the STIG audit profile.
-* Fixed a bug where trailing newlines may not be present on custom rule proviles, particularly with rules defined in an Array.
+* Fixed a bug where trailing newlines may not be present on custom rule profiles, particularly with rules defined in an Array.

 pupmod-simp-compliance_markup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^